-The Army National Guard is the United States Army’s reserve component.
-It was formed by combining state militia troops with Army reservists.
-Many individuals nowadays are unsure of the qualifications to join the National Guard or what they must accomplish first.
+The Army National Guard is the reserve component of the United States Army.
+It was created by combining state militia and Army reservists.
+Many people today are unsure of the requirements for joining the National Guard or what they must first accomplish.

-The Army National Guard is a military force that is made up entirely of volunteers.
-“The People’s Army” is another name for them.
-Here are some prerequisites to enlist in the National Guard if you are interested.
-This article will address any questions you may have about joining the National Guard as well as anything you need to know about the National Guardsmen.
+The Army National Guard is a completely volunteer-led military force.
+Another name for them is “The People’s Army.”
+If you want to join the National Guard, here are some requirements.
+This article will answer any questions you may have about joining the National Guard, as well as provide information about National Guardsmen.

-If you’re about to take the ASVAB test, let’s start practicing with our free ASVAB practice test 2022.
-Thousands of free National Guard ASVAB questions will familiarize you with the test format.
+Let’s start practicing with our free ASVAB practice test 2022 if you’re about to take the ASVAB.
+Thousands of free National Guard ASVAB questions will help you become acquainted with the test format.

 Army National Guard